sanskritick/matomo-tracker/README.md

 ## About

-The `Sanskriticktick\laravel-matomo-tracker` Laravel package is a wrapper for the `piwik\piwik-php-tracker`.
-The Piwik php tracker allows serverside tracking.
+The `sanskritick\matomo-tracker` Laravel package is a wrapper for the `matomo/matomo-php-tracker`.
+The Matomo php tracker allows serverside tracking.

 ## Features